Gathering detailed insights and metrics for @fastify/ajv-compiler

 readMode: true

-: a boolean to indicate that you want read and use the schemas functions string.restoreFunction
+: a boolean to indicate that you want to read and use the schemas functions string.restoreFunction

 readMode: true

 , the application schemas are not compiled (they are ignored).
-So, if you change your schemas, you must recompile them! - as you can see, you must relate the route's schema to the file name using the
+So, if you change your schemas, you must recompile them!routeOpts

-This module provide a factory function to produce Validator Compilers functions.
+This module provides a factory function to produce Validator Compilers functions.

 The Fastify factory function is just one per server instance and it is called for every encapsulated context created by the application through the fastify.register()